0xIbrahim-t/delta-inductions-task_2/README.md

 # delta-inductions-task_2

-### Please run this before starting the servers, to set up the database
+### Please run this before starting the servers, to set up the database, and run it only once
 > ./setup_init_db.sh

 ### to start the server